Osaka court rejects retrial over Wakayama curry poisoning murders | The Japan Times

-OSAKA – The Osaka High Court has rejected a retrial petition by an inmate sentenced to death for murdering four and sickening over 60 others by poisoning a curry served at a 1998 festival in Wakayama Prefecture.
+OSAKA – The Osaka High Court has rejected a retrial petition by an inmate who was sentenced to death for murdering four and sickening over 60 others in 1998, by poisoning curry served at a festival in Wakayama Prefecture.

 Lawyers for Masumi Hayashi, 58, plan to appeal to the Supreme Court.